Greater Toronto Area: Colleges

 Another publicly funded college, Collège Boréal, also maintains a satellite campus in Toronto.
 However, Collège Boréal's main campus and administration is based outside the GTA, in Greater Sudbury.
 In addition to publicly funded colleges, there are also many private career colleges spread throughout the Greater Toronto Area.

 Universities

 The University of Toronto, which was established in 1827, is the largest higher education institution in Canada.
-Building shown is 1 Spadina Crescent before renovation in the late 2010s.
+Building shown is 1 Spadina Crescent before renovation in the late 2010s; 1 Spadina Crescent is in the university's St. George campus.

 The Greater Toronto Area is home to six publicly funded universities.
 Universities based within Greater Toronto include: